Assistance Income Types

 When the noncompliant participant enters an NA budgetary unit, the participant's sanction income is counted for each month through the end of the NA approval period.

-●Child and Adult Care Food Program Payments
+Child and Adult Care Food Program Payments

 Payments from the Child Care Food Program (CACFP) are not countable when payments are made to a participant for their own children.

-When payments are made to a participant for children other than their own, CACFP payments are countable for NA only as
+When payments are made to a participant for children other than their own, CACFP payments are countable for NA only as self-employment(g) income.

 Childcare payments made to a participant as a result of Title IV-A of the Social Security Act are not countable when the payment is a reimbursement.
 The payment is not countable, even when the payment exceeds actual childcare expenses.
 (Public Law 100 485)